Skip to main content

 That's the gap.
 And it's one of the few gaps that doesn't require a Big Four affiliation to close.

-A boutique consultant with a structured prioritization matrix, evidence-backed scoring, and consistent methodology across engagements can walk into the same rooms the Big Four walk into.
+A boutique firm with a structured prioritization matrix, evidence-backed scoring, and consistent methodology across engagements can send associates into the same rooms the Big Four walks into.
 Not competing on brand.
 Competing on the quality of the diagnostic and the clarity of the deliverable.

-And here's the pricing reality: what AI audit consultants actually charge at the $15K-$50K range is justified when the deliverable format makes the investment feel proportional.
-A text-heavy report at $25K feels expensive.
-A structured matrix with evidence-backed scoring, ROI projections, and a clear implementation roadmap at $25K feels like a bargain compared to the Big Four alternative.
+And here's the pricing reality: what AI audit consultants charge for premium engagements is justified when the deliverable format makes the investment feel proportional.
+A text-heavy report at any price feels expensive.
+A structured matrix with evidence-backed scoring, ROI projections, and a clear implementation roadmap feels like a bargain compared to the Big Four alternative, even when the associate runs the room.

-Why SMB clients respond to the same framework
+Why mid-market clients respond to the same framework

-There's a misconception that mid-market and SMB clients want something simpler.
+There's a misconception that mid-market clients want something simpler.
 Less rigorous.
 More casual.

-In my experience, the opposite is true.
-SMB executives with 10-200 employees are making the biggest relative bet of their career when they approve an AI transformation initiative.
-A $200K implementation is rounding error for a Fortune 500 company.
-For a 75-person professional services firm, it's the year's biggest investment.
+The opposite is true.
+Mid-market executives with 100 to 500 employees are making the biggest relative bet of their career when they approve a major AI initiative.
+A major implementation is rounding error for a Fortune 500 company.
+For a 200-person professional services firm, it's the year's biggest investment.

 Those clients respond to the prioritization matrix because it respects the weight of their decision.
 It says: "We scored every opportunity systematically.
 Here's where the evidence points.
 Here's what to do first, and here's what to wait on."